Crime in Sweden: Gun violence

-Gun violence in Sweden (Swedish: skjutningar or gängskjutningar) increased steeply among males aged 15 to 29 in the two decades prior to 2018, in addition to a rising trend in gun violence there was also a high rate of gun violence in Sweden compared to other countries in Western Europe.

 Innocent bystanders

 Hand grenade attacks and bombings

 As of 2019, Sweden is experiencing an unprecedented number of bombings and explosions, though comparisons with previous years are difficult since the criminal use of explosives was not a separate crime category until 2017.
-In 2018 there were 162 explosions, and in the first nine months of 2019 97 explosions were registrered, usually carried out by criminal gangs.
+In 2018 there were 162 explosions, and in the first nine months of 2019 97 explosions were registered, usually carried out by criminal gangs.

 The number of hand grenade detonations in particular has been unusually high, especially in 2016.
 According to criminologists Manne Gerell and Amir Rostami, the only other country that keeps track of hand grenade explosions is Mexico.
 While Mexico has a murder rate 20 times that of Sweden, on the specific category of grenade explosions per capita the two countries may be comparable.
 According to Swedish police commissioner Anders Thornberg "No international equivalent to Sweden's wave of bombings".
 These attacks occurs in both rich and low-income places.
 Swedish police do not record or release the ethnicity of convicted criminals, but Linda H Straaf head of intelligence at National Operations Department says they are from poor areas and many are second- or third-generation immigrants.

 While Swedish media sometimes are accused of not covering the topic enough, a 2019 study by polling company Kantar Sifo found that law and order was the most covered news topic on Swedish TV and radio and on social media.

+In 2018, a New York Times article said that gang violence was becoming more frequent, in part because of an increase in weapons flowing over the border with neighboring Denmark.

 In 2019, Denmark, worried about the bombings in Sweden, introduced passport controls for the first time since the 1950s.

 While gun homicides were on the rise in the 2011-2018 time span, according to a study at Malmö University the number of hand grenade attacks had shown a strong increase in the same period and a total of 116 hand grenade detonations were recorded.
 The number of hand grenade attacks increased from two in 2011 to 39 in 2016 where the latter was a record year.
 Of the hand grenade attacks, 28% are directed towards individuals and the remainder towards police stations and other buildings.
 Two people have been killed and about ten have been injured.

+In 2016 an 8-year-old boy was killed when a hand grenade was thrown into an apartment in Biskopsgården as part of crime gang warfare.

 In January 2018, a 63-year-old man was killed when he found a grenade on his way to a supermarket with his wife.
 Thinking it was a toy, he picked it up and was killed when it detonated.
-In 2016 an 8-year-old boy was killed when a hand grenade was thrown into an apartment in Biskopsgården as part of crime gang warfare.

 Criminologists in Sweden don't know why there was a strong increase and why Sweden has a much higher rate than countries close by.